validol-ekb/sharing-backend/README.md

 Also for tests and supporting simplicity application is splitted by layers due CAKE-pattern (a.k.a Baklava code).
 Here is a short description of project structure:
 * `controller` package.
 This part is responsible for application data flow.
 Here you can find `MainController` which is responsible for all requests handling.
-This application is quite small that's why it contains only one controller, but the application is designed in way of containing dozens of controllers.
+This application is quite small that's why it contains only one controller, but it is designed in the way of containing dozens of controllers.
 You can add new controller and you don't need to do any modifications, just extension ([open/close principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle)).
 Also `MainController` is stateless therefore it's thread-safe.
 * `model` package.
 Here you can find all application business models.
 All models are designed in according to [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) principles.
 The most interesting entity is `Selection`.
-Here you can find an abstraction of possible selections.
-Also `Cell` entity implements `Ordering` trait that's why we can compare/sort `Cell` entities which is really useful.
+Here you can find an abstraction of all possible selections. `Cell` entity implements `Ordering` trait that's why we can compare/sort `Cell` entities which is really useful.
 Also in `Format` object you can find all stuff about serialization/deserialization.
 * `storage` package.
 This part is responsible for data storing.
 Current version supports only in memory data storage.
 This storage is absolutely thread-safe, because it stores data in Actor.
 If we need persistence we can easily replace Actor with Persistent Actor without any code changing.
 I decided to implement this part in the simplest way without any heavy abstractions and relations.
-In this situations all this abstractions decrease performance.
-For example it's obvious that sometimes (even often) users can duplicate selections or have cross selections and I think the best way to solve this problem would be asynchronous task or event another micro service.
+In this situations all such abstractions decrease performance.
+For example it's obvious that sometimes (even often) users can duplicate selections or have cross selections and I think the best way to solve this problem would be asynchronous task or even another micro service.
 Realtime application should chase only the aim of performance and availability.
 * `utils` package.
 Package for some helpful tools such as email validator.
 Nothing interesting at all.
 * `transport` package.
 This is the public API package.
 Current application has only HTTP RESTFull interface.
 In according to [Richardson's Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html) we can refer this application to Level 3.
 Of course application is